 - Processing and Chaining - deployment and execution of applications

 - User Management - identity, security, access control and accounting

-Meanwhile Release 0.9 includes beta versions of the following building blocks:
+Release v1.0 is a first formal release that includes versions of the following building blocks:

 - Login Service

 - User Profile

 - Login with GitHub

 - Login with ESA Commercial Operator Identity Hub (COIH)